arsalfarrukh/Index.html/README.md

   <!-- Blog Page -->
   <section id="blog" class="container mt-5">
     <h2>Blog</h2>
-    <p>Note: Specification of the Blog Page will be completed in Assignment 2.</p>
+    <p>Note: My Blog page will contain even more in-depth info relating to myself and my career; it will be an breathtaking experience.
+Stay Tuned!</p>
   </section>

   <!-- Contact Page -->